birromer/ros-intervals-docker/README.md

   - ROS Noetic, as it is the core of this thing
   - OpenCV, the latest build for image processing
   - Ibex and Codac, for constraint programming
+  - A shared folder with the host computer
   - Tmux configuration and layout ready for development, for getting into action in less than 10 seconds
   - and some customization for my own pleasure